ruslan-murzag/test_avencom/README.md

 3. In query.txt You can find sql sort function.
 4. telegram_sender file have call-back function to /start command and send the document to the user.
 ## Problem of the code
+1. I don't write the parser because you have in test document csv files.
+But if you want to see the parser I have the ads parser in my github rep.
-1. The clear data don't work correctly.
+2. The clear data don't work correctly.
 You can see that in db when you sort the data.
-2. In sql function don't have report for the auto year with max popular.
+3. In sql function don't have report for the auto year with max popular.